Headaches and Migraines

 Elderly people: Neck/ cervical vertebrae dysfunction, cerebral tumour, temporal / giant cell arteritis, neuralgia, Paget’s disease, subdural haemorrhage.

-By the time you are reading this page you will have been investigated by your GP and or consultant and, almost certainly, will already have had a trial of headache treatment.
+By the time you are reading this page you will have been investigated by your GP and or consultant and, almost certainly, will already have had a trial of a headache treatment.

 So you will be finding that the treatment is not working for you and, usually, you will have become aware that you need to dig deeper and look for possible causes of your particular headache / migraine